5ha0/fortools/README.md

 **Memory**
 You need to install volatility3.
 Plz download it and put it in path forlib/processing.
 This analysis is only available for the current window memory file.

+**Recycle**
+This module will analyze only $I files among the recycle bin files.
+And now, this module analyzes Windows 7/8/10.
+About functions
+- show_all_info/get_all_info: json format(file name, header contents(read as little endian binary), file size, original path and deleted time)

+**Iconcache**
+Now, this module analyzes Windows 7/10.
+And parse only meanigful contents in forensics.
+This module will analyze only iconcache.db files.
+If you want to analyze other files like iconcache_##.db, you can use *thumbnail analysis*.
+About functions
+- extension_filter: you can find file path of specific extension file

+**Prefetch**
+Now, this module analyzes Windows 7/10.
+And parse only meanigful contents in forensics.
+About functions
+- extension_filter_pf: you can find file path of specific extension file

+ **Lnk**
+Now, this module analyzes Windows 7/10.
+And parse only meanigful contents in forensics.

 # Contact
 If you have any questions , feel free to send us an e-mail(fortools.official@gmail.com).